-In partnership with Bike East Bay, the Oakland Public Library is co-hosting the Women Bike Book Club in 2017!
-Bike East Bay’s Women Bike program enters its second year of bringing women and gender nonconforming folks together in social settings to share experiences and resources with each other.
+In partnership with Bike East Bay, the Oakland Public Library is co-hosting the Women Bike Book Club!
+Bike East Bay’s Women Bike program enters its fourth year of bringing women and gender nonconforming folks together in social settings to share experiences and resources with each other.

-Details for each month are here and on Bike East Bay’s calendar, usually about a month ahead of time. http://oaklandlibrary.org/
+Details for each month are on Bike East Bay’s calendar, usually about a month ahead of time.
+We usually have books available for free from several branches of Oakland Public Library, and an e-book accessible online.

-Join us (even if you haven’t read the book - but did you see that there’s a free e-book available?) for coloring and good conversation.
+Join us (even if you haven’t read the book - but did you see that there’s a free e-book available?) for snacks and good conversation.

 For the August meeting of Women Bike Book Club, we’re taking a field trip!
 OVARIAN PSYCOS, the documentary story of The Ovarian Psycos Bicycle Brigade in East LA who ride in protest of violence in the community and against women, is showing at the Roxie in SF.
 Details here.